-What is elder abuse?
-How does it happen?
+Elder abuse.
+What is it?
+Where does it happen?
 Who are the victims?
 What can we do to protect our loved ones?
 The questions are simple but the answers are not.
-Here's what you need to know about this growing threat.
+Certified Elder Law Attorney Barbara Boone McGinnis shares what you need to know about this growing threat to elderly loved ones.

 What is Elder Abuse and Neglect?